 If you've been injured in a cycling accident and you're unsure who is responsible, you may still be able to make a claim for compensation.

-In order to make a compensation claim, it is necessary to establish that another party is legally responsible (liable) for your injuries.
+In order to make a cycling accident claim, it is necessary to establish that another party is legally responsible (liable) for your injuries.

 Establishing liability for a cycling accident can be a complex process and it will depend on the circumstances of the accident.